Donate

 Financial Donations

 United Christian Ministries could not operate without the financial assistance of generous individuals, churches, businesses, civic groups, and others.
-Many of our donors support the ministry on a regular basis, while others donate as they are able.
+Many of our donors support the ministry regularly, while others donate as they are able.
 Donate now!

 Are you a state employee?
 UCM is an authorized charity in the State Employees Combined Campaign!

-UCM is a registered 501(c)3 nonprofit.
-Your donations are tax-deductible to the fullest of the law.
-You may donate online, bring donations to the office located on 191 Skyland Drive in Sylva, or mail checks to PO Box 188, Sylva, NC, 28779.
-Your gift will be greatly appreciated and gratefully acknowledged.
-If you would like information on donating stocks, please visit DonateStock.
+UCM is a registered 501(c)3 nonprofit organization.
+Your donations are fully tax-deductible according to the law.
+You can donate online, deliver donations in person to the office at 191 Skyland Drive in Sylva, or send checks by mail to PO Box 188, Sylva, NC 28779.
+Your contribution will be sincerely appreciated and gratefully acknowledged.
+If you're interested in donating stocks, please visit DonateStock.
 Financial information about this organization and a copy of its license are available from the State Solicitation Licensing Branch at 919-814-5400.
-The license is not an endorsement by the State.
+Please note that the license is not an endorsement by the State.

 We welcome donations of shelf-stable foods.
 Next time you're at the grocery store, please consider picking up a few items for UCM and dropping them off in the grocery store's donation cart or at our building.
 Thank you for your ongoing help and support!